Yesh Atid: Aftermath

-2021–present
+24th Knesset

 In the 2021 Israeli legislative election, Yesh Atid ran alone and became the second largest party in the Knesset with 17 seats and getting votes in many cities in Israel including Tel Aviv, Herzliya, Ramat HaSharon, Kiryat Ono and Ramat Gan.

 On 9 May 2021, it was reported that Lapid and Yamina leader Naftali Bennett had made major headway in the coalition talks.
-The anti-Netanyahu coalition has been described as the "Change bloc."
+The anti-Netanyahu coalition has been described as the "Change bloc".
 Coalition whip Boaz Toporovsky described Yesh Atid as taking a more "statesmanlike" tone, and having learned from its experience.

 After cultivating ties with liberal parties worldwide, Yesh Atid was admitted to the Liberal International, in October 2021 as an observer member.

+25th Knesset

 The 2022 Israeli legislative election resulted in Yesh Atid winning 24 seats, its best result yet, with the party gaining the most votes in most areas in Tel Aviv and in the other cities in Israel.
 However, it failed to form government and returned to the opposition.

 In October 2023, it was announced that Yesh Atid would hold its first leadership primary elections, which were contested by incumbent leader Yair Lapid and MK Ram Ben-Barak.
 The elections were held on 28 March 2024; Lapid won with 52.5% of the vote, narrowly beating Ben-Barak by 308 votes to 279, a margin of just 29 votes.

 Lapid sought to dissolve the Knesset in mid-July 2025, seeking the signatures of 61 MKs, as a dissolution attempt the previous month had failed.
 The bill would require the support of nine MKs outside of the opposition.

+26th Knesset

+Run-up to the 2026 election

+On 26 April 2026, Lapid and Bennett 2026 leader Naftali Bennett announced in a joint press conference that Yesh Atid and Bennett's party, Bennett 2026, would run jointly in the 2026 election as part of a new political alliance, Together, which will be led by Bennett.

+The alliance was tied or ahead of Likud in polling when it was first announced, but Yashar, headed by Gadi Eisenkot, supplanted it, starting in June.

+Numerous Yesh Atid MKs announced in early September that they would not run in the election.